-In case students who entered in 2014 and 2015 would like to include 2 credits of a GS course (or two GS courses) in SE Electives, they need to complete an application procedure for this at the Center for Academic Affairs.
+In case students who entered in 2014 and 2015 would like to include 2 credits of a GS course (or two GS courses) in SE Electives, they need to complete an application at the Center for Academic Affairs.
 For details, please consult the Center.